Snowflake-Labs/sfguide-getting-started-snowpark-python/README.md

 # Getting Started with Snowpark Python
 ---

+**NOTE: This guide has been deprecated.**

-Please refer to the Getting Started with Snowpark Python quickstart available [here](https://quickstarts.snowflake.com/guide/getting_started_with_snowpark_python/index.html?index=..%2F..index#0) for instructions on using this repository.
+Please refer to the new and updated QuickStart Guide available [here](https://quickstarts.snowflake.com/guide/getting_started_snowpark_machine_learning/index.html).